TIATIP-24-A-a/gamble_search/README.md

 # Gamble Search
 Like Binary search, except it picks a random pivot instead of splitting the array in the middle.
+It could potentially get the right target on the first try, or run 4-5 times longer than a regular binary search but who cares about that.

 # Git Hooks Setup